jacoby/ElectronDemo/package/README.md

 # Package

-Make an installer for this
+Make an installer for this.

+asar makes an "executable tarball" for you.